 Complementary to these quantum approaches, insights from condensed matter and electromagnetic energy generation provide an alternative view of EDM-like phenomena.
 For example, modern polarization theory models permanent electric polarization in materials using the Berry phase formalism, where each unit cell contributes a quantized dipole moment \cite{Resta1994,Vanderbilt2018,Song2021}.
 This macroscopic charge separation is analogous to intrinsic EDMs in fundamental systems.
 Active voltage sources also create permanent polarizations \cite{TobarVP,Tobar2021,TobarModAx19}, and reflect symmetry-breaking mechanisms similar in form to those studied in particle physics\cite{Hwang2012,Liu2020}.

-In this work, we build on the magnetic-electric analogy to develop a semi-classical model of the EDM, inspired by the definition of the Bohr magneton, and the analysis of Ohanian \cite{Ohanian86}.
-To establish the connection between the magnetic moment and the spin of the electron, Ohanian showed that spin can be viewed as arising from a circulating flow of energy in the wave field, analogous to the angular momentum carried by a classical circularly polarized wave.
-In doing so, he introduced an effective probability current density, similar to bound current in a macroscopic magnetized material, defined as the curl of an effective microscopic magnetization field constructed directly from the electron wavefunction.
+In this work we build on the magnetic-electric analogy to develop a semi-classical model of EDMs, inspired by the Bohr magneton and by Ohanian’s analysis \cite{Ohanian86}.
+Ohanian established a connection between magnetic moment and electron spin by showing that spin can be viewed as arising from a circulating flow of energy in the wave field, analogous to the angular momentum carried by a classical circularly polarised wave.
+In doing so, he introduced an effective probability current density, analogous to a bound current in a macroscopic magnetised medium, defined as the curl of an effective microscopic magnetisation field constructed directly from the electron wavefunction.

-By duality, we construct an electric analogue of the Bohr magneton, which we term the “Bohr EDM”, and introduce an effective probability magnetic current density, associated with the curl of an effective microscopic polarization field constructed directly from the electron wavefunction.
-In this framework, the induced EDM in a system, such as the Stark-mixed hydrogen doublet, is naturally described by a pseudo-angular momentum degree of freedom.
-Unlike “real" orbital angular momentum or spin, they do not represent a physical rotation in space, instead they reflect the extent of parity mixing between opposite-parity states and determine the structure of the induced polarization.
-This dual perspective offers a unifying foundation that links induced EDMs in atomic systems, intrinsic spin EDMs of fundamental particles, polarization phenomena in condensed matter physics, and active dipole sources that provide current and voltage, and radiate electromagnetic energy.